expo/expo/docs/pages/versions/unversioned/guides/configuring-statusbar.md

 ## Recommended configuration

-Recommended way is to use configuration in `app.json` to obtain appearance you want to have during `SplashScreen` phase and later on use [`StatusBar` API from React Native](https://facebook.github.io/react-native/docs/statusbar.html) to dynamically adjust status bar appearance.
+It is recommended to use the configuration in `app.json` to obtain the appearance you want to have during the `SplashScreen` phase, and later on use the [`StatusBar` API from React Native](https://facebook.github.io/react-native/docs/statusbar.html) to dynamically adjust status bar appearance.

 Example:
 ```ts